PoignardAzur/poignardazur.github.io/_posts/2023-02-02-masonry-01-and-my-vision-for-rust-ui.md

 I am absolutely not saying any of this is easy to do.

-What I'm trying to describe is an *ideal*.
-A North Star to guide us, something I want us to reach eventually.
+What I'm trying to describe is an *ideal*, something to navigate towards.
 Again, I don't think existing Rust GUI frameworks are bad.
-It's just that none of them seem to be seeing quite what I'm seeing, none of them quite seem to be seeing this gaping hole that the Rust ecosystem should be rushing to fill.
+It's just that none of them seem to be seeing what I'm seeing, none of them quite seem to be seeing this immense gap that the Rust ecosystem should be rushing to fill.

-With all that said, here's my very small, tentative attempt to start filling that hole.
+With all that said, here's my very small, tentative attempt to start filling that gap.

 ## Introducing Masonry 0.1